cloudspeech/houdini-talk/short-essay.md

 I say that because here trans-dash-late _replaces_ itself _with_ the text.

-How can that work?
+_How_ can that work?

-Well, Houdini's trick were secret, but this is open source, so here's how:
+Well, Houdini's tricks were all secret, but this is open source, so here's how:

-Text is also a DOM node, so we can store a global reference to it before we remove the web component.
+Text is _also_ a DOM node, so we can store a global reference to it before we remove the web component.

 Then, when the page language changes, we just update all the stored nodes,